selmin01/Turing_machine/README.md

 There are two ways that you can use this application - You can either run the online version of it - available at [peedrofernandes.github.io/turing-machine](https://peedrofernandes.github.io/turing-machine) or you can either clone this repository or download it's ZIP and run on your local machine.
 Instructions on how to effectively build your Turing Machine are in the app.

-To run this project locally, you'll need **node.js** and **npm** installed.
+To run this project locally, you'll need **node.js** installed - which automatically comes with the package manager **npm**.
+You can use another node package manager if you want, but on the example we'll be using npm.
 Once you guarantee that, navigate to the source directory of the project and enjoy the project doing as simply as that:

 - Run `npm install`;
 - Run `npm run dev`;